 Although rare in a classroom setting, don’t let those who crave power undermine your authority; this links to management of classroom climate, accommodating individual needs and dealing effectively with poor behavior.

-There is also a link here to your own motivation and efficacy as a teacher; if you feel scrutinised (Hawthorne Effect, perhaps?) or undermined then you too are compromised.
+There is also a link here to your own motivation and efficacy as a teacher; if you feel scrutinized (Hawthorne Effect, perhaps?) or undermined then you too are compromised.

 This also means that you must not let the desires of students to enhance their social relationships impact on their ability to learn in the classroom; striking that balance is hard – individual needs must be catered for…